jimchen1551/MED/README.md

 # Medicine
 Notes with links for medicine

-Highly recommend to open in Obsidian
+Highly recommend to open with Obsidian

 https://obsidian.md